Easy Pulled Pork Nachos

 - Preheat the oven to 400 degrees F. Line a baking sheet with aluminum foil for easy cleanup.

 - Spread the tortilla chips evenly over the baking sheet.
-Sprinkle the shredded Chihuahua cheese evenly over the chips.
+Sprinkle the shredded Mexican cheese evenly over the chips.

-- Spoon the pulled pork evenly over the cheesy chips, spreading it out so every bite gets some pork.
+- Warm the pulled pork and drain off any excess liquid, then spoon it evenly over the cheesy chips, spreading it out so every bite gets some pork.

 - Pour the nacho cheese sauce into a microwave-safe bowl.
 Microwave for 30 seconds, then stir.
 Continue heating in 20–30 second intervals, stirring each time, until it’s smooth and pourable.